 Or for Müller - Die lila Logistik:

-When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
-ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
 ROCE is, after all, simply a snap shot of a single year.
-You can check if Müller - Die lila Logistik has cyclical profits by looking at this free graph of past earnings, revenue and cash flow.
+How cyclical is Müller - Die lila Logistik?
+You can see for yourself by looking at this free graph of past earnings, revenue and cash flow.

 How Müller - Die lila Logistik's Current Liabilities Impact Its ROCE